Randomblock1/checkra1n-linux/README.md

 # checkra1n-linux

 ## a simple all-architecture checkra1n installer

-Works on x86, x86\_64, ARM and ARM64!
+Works on x86, x86_64, ARM and ARM64!
 On _any_ Linux platform.

-Like, you can run checkra1n on a rooted Android, and it will work.
+Like, you can run checkra1n on a rooted Android, and it will work (true story).

 ## one liner

 run without installing:
 `curl -s https://raw.githubusercontent.com/Randomblock1/checkra1n-linux/master/installer.sh | sudo bash`
 (note: you can't use procursify unless you actually install it)

 ## install

 `git clone https://github.com/Randomblock1/checkra1n-linux && cd checkra1n-linux`

 `./installer.sh`

 ## how to use

 - "Install Repo"
-  - This will install the checkra1n APT repo, but only if you are using x86\_64.
+  - This will install the checkra1n APT repo, but only if you are using x86_64.
 - "Direct Download"
   - Installs checkra1n to /usr/bin for all devices, regardless of architecture.
 - "Procursify"